Charm physics: Mixing and CPV in charm

 By reconstructing both $D$ mesons in the event and from the analysis of the corresponding Dalitz plots, at BESIII it is thus possible to obtain direct sensitivity to the relative strong phases between the $D^0$ and $\bar D^0$ meson decays.
 The strong-phase differences are commonly split in 8 equal intervals following a model proposed by the BaBar collaboration~\cite{BaBar:2008inr}, and measured in each interval or {\bf bin}.
 These bins can be visualised over the Dalitz plot of the decay.
-Measurements are made in three different binning schemes: equidistant, optimal, i.e.\ with maximal sensitivity for measurements of the CKM angle $\gamma$ in a low background environment e.g.\ at the Belle/Belle II experiments, and modified optimal, for a high background environment where the levels of the expected backgrounds at the LHCb experiment are taken into account.
+Measurements are made in three different binning schemes: equidistant, where the data in the whole range of the relative strong phase, between $-\pi$ to $\pi$, is divided into discrete bins of equal width; optimal, i.e.\ with maximal sensitivity for measurements of the CKM angle $\gamma$ in a low background environment e.g.\ at the Belle/Belle II experiments; and modified optimal, for a high background environment where the levels of the expected backgrounds at the LHCb experiment are taken into account.
 The binning scheme relevant for charm mixing is the equidistant binning scheme, shown in Fig~\ref{fig:binflip}.
 The measurements of the strong phase differences were first made by the CLEO collaboration~\cite{CLEO:2010iul}, and more recently by the BESIII collaboration~\cite{BESIII:2020khq, BESIII:2025nsp}.
 The strong-phase difference parameters $c_i$ and $s_i$ shown in Fig.~\ref{sec6:fig7}, describe the average value of the cosine and sine of the strong-phase differences $\cos\Delta\delta_D$ and $\sin\Delta\delta_D$, where $\Delta \delta_D$ indicates the relative strong phase of the $D^0$ and $\bar{D}^0$ amplitudes, over the phase-space bin $i$, respectively.
 These parameters are defined as~\cite{BESIII:2025nsp}

 where $m^2_{\pm}$ is the invariant mass of the $K_S \pi^{\pm}$ system, $f_{D^0}(m_+^2,m_-^2)$ is the amplitude of the $D^0$ decay and $f_{D^0}(m_-^2,m_+^2)$ of the $\bar{D}^0$ decay to $K_S\pi^+\pi^-$, respectively, in correspondence of the points $(m_+^2,m_-^2)$ and $(m_-^2,m_+^2)$ in the Dalitz plot, $F_i$ is the fraction of events in the $i^{\mathrm{th}}$ bin of the flavour specific decay $D^0\rightarrow K_S\pi^+\pi^-$, where each bin is defined in Fig.~\ref{fig:binflip}.
 Details on the formalism, the importance of the different tags and the experimental results can be found in ~\cite{CLEO:2010iul, BESIII:2020khq, BESIII:2025nsp}.\\